tbjag/pfas_map_ml/README.md

 # PFAS Machine Learning Research Repository
 ## Introduction

-This repository focuses on preparing geographical data for machine learning models, particularly convolutional neural networks (CNNs) and U-Net architectures.
-The goal is to transform raw geospatial data into tensors that can be directly used for training and validation.
+This repository is dedicated to preparing geographical data for machine learning applications, with a focus on convolutional neural networks (CNNs) and U-Net architectures.
+Its primary objective is to convert raw geospatial data into tensors, making them ready for use in training and validation workflows.

 ## Workflow
 The data processing pipeline consists of several stages: